libvips/libvips/doc/file-format.md

-Title: The libvips file format
+Title: Technical background > The libvips file format

 libvips has a simple, native file format.
 It's very fast, there is no image size limit, and it supports arbitrary metadata.
 Although few other programs